47chapters/letsgo/docs/how-to/manage-configuration.md

 ## Manage configuration

 The _web_, _API_, and _worker_ components have a large number of configuration settings controlling things from authentication to payments to queue behavior.
 At runtime, all those settings are provided to the respective components using environment variables.
 There is a difference between how these settings are specified when you run LetsGo locally and in AWS.
-In addition, in case of running LetsGo in the cloud, there is an additional consideration of separately configuring multiple potential deployments.
+In addition, in the case of running LetsGo in the cloud, there is an additional consideration of separately configuring multiple potential deployments.

 ### Specifying configuration settings when running locally